statelyai/xstate/docs/guides/guards.md

 ## Multiple Guards

-If you want to have a single event transition to different states in certain situations you can supply an array of conditional transitions.
+If you want to have a single event transition to different states in certain situations, you can supply an array of conditional transitions.
 Each transition will be tested in order, and the first transition whose `cond` guard evaluates to `true` will be taken.

 For example, you can model a door that listens for an `OPEN` event, goes to the `'opened'` state if you are an admin, or goes to the `'closed.error'` state if `alert`-ing is true, or goes to the `'closed.idle'` state otherwise.